-Asymmetric investment returns created by a fund or investment program can be presented as an Asymmetry® ratio of the total return vs. maximum drawdown.
-The Asymmetry® graph presents a ratio of the upside vs. the downside over a market cycle.
+Asymmetric investment returns created by a fund or investment program can be presented as an ASYMMETRY® Ratio of the total return vs. maximum drawdown.
+The ASYMMETRY® graph shows a ratio of the upside vs. the downside over a market cycle.
 It presents the total return and the risk required to obtain it.
 Profit can’t be evaluated without a measurement of the risk it took to earn it.
-Here, we define the risk as the worst historical drawdown.
-For example, in the asymmetry™ ratio graph below, we show the total return of an investment option vs. its maximum drawdown over that period.
-The black bars represents one investment program, the red bars another.
+Here, we define the risk as to the worst historical drawdown.
+For example, in the ASYMMETRY® Ratio graph below, we show the total return of an investment option vs. its maximum drawdown over that period.
+The black bars represent one investment program, the red bars another.
 The total return includes capital gains, dividends, and interest.
 The costs of operating an investment program are crucial, so you want the net performance data.
 The maximum drawdown is the most it declined at any point during the period from its highest peak to its lowest low using daily data points.
 Here, we compare two different investment options.

-The first investment program had a 74.91% total return and it declined as much as -14.33% along the way.
+An asymmetric investment example had a 74.91% total return, and it declined as much as -14.33% along the way.

 The second investment program had only a 9.65% total return and decline -50.95% along the way.
 Clearly, these are two very different imbalances.
 We pursue a positive asymmetric return profile, so the first investment program is the only one that meets that definition.
 From that point, it’s a matter of whether or not the risk and reward are within your investment objectives.

-Image source: Shell Capital Management, LLC used for educational purposes only.
+Image source: Shell Capital Management, LLC, used for educational illustration purposes only.

 At Shell Capital Management, we design, develop, and operate quantitative trading systems for global tactical rotation or trend following.
-We use the ratio between risk (maximum drawdown) and reward (total return or Compound Annual Growth Rate) to sort through thousands of trading system simulations to determine those that have the Asymmetry® risk and reward profile that meets our objectives.
+We use the ratio between risk (maximum drawdown) and reward (total return or Compound Annual Growth Rate) to sort through thousands of trading system simulations to determine those that have an asymmetric risk and reward profile that meets our objectives.

-What we are calling the asymmetric investment return profile or the Asymmetry® ratio is nothing new.
-A similar way to compare investment programs is known as the “MAR Ratio”, which was previously used by the Managed Accounts Review for ranking Commodity Trading Advisors (CTAs).
-It is known as the “pain-to-gain ratio”.
+What we call the asymmetric investment return profile, or the ASYMMETRY® ratio is nothing new.
+A similar way to compare investment programs is known as the “MAR Ratio,” which was previously used by the Managed Accounts Review for ranking Commodity Trading Advisors (CTAs).
+It is known as the “pain-to-gain ratio.”
 The official equation for the MAR Ratio is:

 MAR Ratio = CAGR / Max Total Equity Drawdown